bmdVC013/ml-algorithms-in-python/README.md

 # Machine Learning Algorithms in Python

-This repository is cover two topic:
+This repository is cover two topics:
 + *My Solution for Coursera/Stanford Machine Learning course assignment in Python* :white_check_mark:
 + *Build Essentials of Machine Learning Algorithms with Python from Scratch* :coffee: